Hunting Blue Fire Phenomenon in Ijen Crater Banyuwangi Tourist Attraction

-This bluish light appears only at 3:00 to 4:00 a.m and decrease in size at around 5 a.m.
+This bluish light appears only at 3:00 to 4:00 a.m. and decreases in size at around 5 a.m.
 During the rainy season, the blue flame is a bit ‘shy’ or a little smaller than in the dry season.
 Meanwhile, the dry season is believed to be the ideal time to see this blue fire.
 In addition, a visit to the Ijen crater could be a tricky one.
 There is no doubt it is an absolute charm, but a well-planned visit is a must.
 It very much depends on the weather on the morning of your visit.
 Clear weather gives you the luxury of opting for either the sunrise or the blue fire.
 If it rains just forget about the blue fire and go for the sunrise.

 The Sulfur Miners of Ijen Crater

-Since early morning, the sulfur miners began to climb to the top of Mount Ijen which has a height of 2,443 meters, using a flashlight on the head, a thin jacket, and gloves.
+In the early morning, the sulfur miners began to climb to the top of Mount Ijen which has a height of 2,443 meters, using a flashlight on the head, a thin jacket, and gloves.
 The trip to the top of Mount Ijen takes about two hours.
 After reaching the top of the miners down the steep slope to get to the crater.
 Around the crater of Mount Ijen, they took sulfur.
 While carrying a bamboo basket full of sulfur weighing around 70 kg, the miners went back up the rocky path to the top.
 Every now and then their steps stopped to rest.
-This often attracts tourists who look in amazement with sulfur miners as well as being an attraction.
+This often attracts tourists who look in amazement at sulfur miners as well as being an attraction.

 Hunting Sunrise at Ijen Crater

 The saying “raft upstream, swim – swim to the edge” is right for this one condition.
-The reason is, to be able to get a beautiful moment of sunrise in the Ijen crater you have to climb since early morning.
+The reason is, to be able to get a beautiful moment of sunrise in the Ijen crater you have to climb from early morning.
 Indeed, climbing to the Ijen crater is open from 01.00 until 12.00.
 But, for you who want to pursue the beautiful scenery when the sunrise must be prepared early so that you don’t miss the cool moments.
-After a long journey and arrived at a height, you can enjoy the beautiful panorama of Ijen’s crater.
+After a long journey and arriving at a height, you can enjoy the beautiful panorama of Ijen’s crater.
 From the nature perspective, this is stunning and definitely worth getting up so early!
-It’s a bit steep and you’ll need a moderate level of fitness to get up the hill then down the crater.
+It’s a bit steep and you’ll need a moderate level of fitness to get up the hill and then down the crater.
 Don’t forget to capture the moments with your mobile phones and cameras.
 This experience is truly one of a kind!

 Ijen Carter as Biosphere Reserve

-Another thing that fascinating is that the United Nations Educational Scientific and Cultural Organization (UNESCO) has designated the Ijen crater as a biosphere reserve.
+Another thing that is fascinating is that the United Nations Educational Scientific and Cultural Organization (UNESCO) has designated the Ijen Crater as a biosphere reserve.
 Biosphere reserves are sites designated by various countries to promote biodiversity conservation.
 The Biosphere Reserve designated by UNESCO covers an area of 678,947.36 Ha.
 All are divided into 3 zones.
 There is a core area of 127,855.62 hectares which includes three National Parks; Alas Purwo, TN Baluran, and Meru Betiri National Park.
 There is also the Ijen Crater Nature Reserve zone with a buffer area of 230,277.4 hectares.
-One other transition zone covering an area of 320,814.34 Ha.
+One other transition zone covers an area of 320,814.34 Ha.